Feneg/z3-tracker/README.md

 However, entrances also support two more actions:

 * Middle-clicking an entrance and then middle-clicking another (or the same) entrance will connect the entrance of the first-clicked location with the interior of the second-clicked one.
 Right-clicking on any point in the map that is not a button aborts the connection process.
-* If an entrance is right-clicked on, any connection that this entrance might have is removed.
+* If an entrance is right-clicked on, any connection that this exterior location might have is removed.

 When moving the mouse over an entrance with an established connection, the borders of various other (or the same) entrances may change colour.
 The meaning of these colours is explained in the in-program help.